-To educate yourself, ask to accompany your loved one on doctor appointments.
-This provides an opportunity to learn about treatment options directly from their doctor.
-You can also ask the doctor questions to understand your loved one’s prognosis and treatment.
-In addition, the doctor can give diet recommendations and any other specific instructions.
+This gives you an opportunity to learn about treatment options directly from their doctor.
+In addition, their doctor may provide diet recommendations and other specific instructions.

 Some people with multiple myeloma choose medication, surgery, or radiation to achieve remission.
-But others with progressive multiple myeloma choose not to treat the disease.
+Others with progressive multiple myeloma may choose not to treat the disease.
 Instead, they treat the symptoms.

 You may not agree with your loved one’s decision regarding treatment.
 However, they have to make a decision based on what they feel is right for their body and health.

 If your loved one asks for help in choosing the right treatment, there’s nothing wrong with sitting down with them and weighing the pros and cons.
 Just remember that it’s ultimately their decision.

 Organizing a care plan may be difficult for someone who’s dealing with the side effects of treatment.
 If possible, consider stepping in and lending a helping hand.

 Here are a few things you can do to help:

 - Create a schedule of their doctor’s appointments.

 - Call in prescription refills or pick up their prescriptions from the pharmacy.